BigRedS/coralogix-backups/README.md

 # coralogix-backups

-A quick-and-dirty script to toy with the idea of 'offsite backups' of Coralogix configs.
+A quick-and-dirty script to toy with the idea of 'offsite backups' of Coralogix configs

-Run most-simply, will download all your dashboards and alerts to local files.
+Run most-simply, will download all your dashboards, alerts, e2m definitions and parsing rules to local files.
 A `cx-backups.d` directory will be created and inside there one more for each thing backed up - `alerts`, `dashboards`, `events2metrics` and `parsing-rules`.

 Each of these will contain one JSON file per thing-backed-up; one for each alert, dashboard, e2m rule and parsing-rule group.